Dental Implants

 PERMANENT

-Dental implants without the right care will last a lifetime, this is because they are just like teeth, but stronger – giving them a better chance at success.
+Dental implants with the right care will last a lifetime, this is because they are just like teeth, but stronger – giving them a better chance at success.

 Treatment Detail Icon